What is Fast Fashion?

 Take a look at the company’s website.
 Do they have sustainability goals?
 Do they tell you what factories make their clothing?
 You may want to think twice about your purchase if you cannot easily locate this information.

 For a comprehensive list of the top 30 fast fashion brands, check out this blog post.
-Your favorite brand might be on the list.
+Fair warning, your favorite brand might be on the list.

 What can you do?